apfelaudio/eurorack-pmod-litex/README.md

 git submodule update --init --recursive python3 example-colorlight-i5.py --ecppack-compress --cpu-type vexriscv --cpu-variant imac --csr-svd build/colorlight_i5/csr.svd --build
 ```

-The bitstream is built in CI inside `.github/workflows/main.yml`, it may be useful to look at if you are missing some dependencies.

 # Flashing the bitstream